-I am a qualified counsellor with experience in supporting individuals with a range of issues.
-I practice in Winchester, Hampshire and offer a secure, respectful and non-judgemental atmosphere to enable you to feel safe to talk openly.
+I am a qualified counsellor and supervisor with experience in supporting individuals with a range of issues.
+I practice just outside Winchester in Hampshire and offer a secure, respectful and non-judgemental atmosphere to enable you to feel safe to talk openly.

 Some of the issues I am most experienced with include, loss and bereavement, terminal illness, cancer diagnosis, anxiety, stress, panic attacks, bullying, abuse, low confidence and self-esteem, shame and general relationship problems.

 Things happen in life that can make you feel like you can’t cope or you want to change the way you behave in certain situations.
 Counselling can make a real difference to how you think and feel about things and can enable you to make the changes you need to lead a more positive life.